JuFo96/ETL/docs/thoughts.md

 * powerBI for brownie points

 ## Data cleaning steps
+### Shared column names
 * Non related column names are not unique, eg. `staffs.csv` has "name" for staff member, but `stores.csv` has "name" for store name.
-This should be inspected and renamed
+This should be inspected and renamed, I plan to implement a `utils.py` with a function that takes a input file or dataframe and renames with a dictionary.
+Possibly writes to a staging area
+* On second thought maybe it's fine and I should just be careful when making my relations

+### Tables without primary key
+* Orders_items.csv contains multiple entries for a single order, and has no column with distinct values.
+I should probably create a new unique column as primary key
+* Definitely creating a new id column for missing unique column tables
+    - orders_items.csv -> transaction_id
+    - staffs.csv -> staff_id

 # TODO